 - Mail: PO Box 6889

 Upon the notification of the accident or illness, the department is required to offer the employee a Workers' Compensation Panel of Physicians.
+There is a form for three different cities: Blacksburg, Christiansburg, and Roanoke; please review each carefully to see which works best for you.
 The supervisor must submit the signed Panel Physician Selection form to the Department of Human Resources via mail, fax, or secure upload.

 The employee is responsible for choosing a physician from the approved panel physician list.
 Your supervisor will give you a Panel Physician Selection Form from which you will select a physician.
 Even if they do not anticipate seeing a physician for your injury you must select a physician from the list in the event you do seek medical treatment.
 You must keep all appointments with this physician and follow the prescribed treatment plan.
 If you are first treated in an emergency room or by a physician, not on the worker’s compensation panel, follow-up treatment must be with a worker’s compensation panel physician.
 Appointments for medical care, therapy, etc. should be made in consideration of work hours if possible.
 It is the employee's responsibility to abide by any restrictions imposed by your Panel Physician.